 Persecution and Discrimination

-In December, police stormed Uganda’s only gay and lesbian film festival and forced its organizers to shut it down.
+In December, police stormed Uganda’s only gay and lesbian film festival and forced its organisers to shut it down.

 In August, the Ugandan government cancelled a week of gay pride celebrations in the country for the second year.
-State minister of ethics and integrity, Simon Lokodo, accused pride organisers of attempting to stage an illegal gathering aimed at recruitment, exhibition and promotion of homosexuality.
+Minister for Ethics & Integrity, Simon Lokodo, accused pride organisers of attempting to stage an illegal gathering aimed at recruitment, exhibition and promotion of homosexuality.

 A report released in July by the Consortium on Monitoring Violations Based on Sex Determination, Gender Identity and Sexual Orientation documented 89 cases of LGBT rights violations in Uganda in 2014.
 Of these, 47 were carried out by state actors and 42 by non-state actors.

 In July, a Channel 4 documentary covered the story of two gay men who were arrested in January 2014 after they were thrown out of their house and beaten by the local residents.
 They were subjected to forced HIV examinations and one of them had an anal examination performed on him.
 Both were paraded before the media.
 Although the charges against them were dismissed in October 2014, they suffered homophobic attacks from fellow inmates and are now struggling to make a living.